wp-plugins/bepro-listings/readme.txt

 	* Document Directory - Showcase multiple file types allowing users to search and view them on your website with our documents addon
 	* Google Maps - We have one of the most feature rich google map options available for wordpress.
 Many users choose us just for this feature.
 	* Job Board - Use categories as job types, then allow users to search and filter through various opportunities.
+	* Events & Appointments - Use the bookings addon to add searchable availability to each listing.

 = ADD ONS =